pcarbo/genetic-data-analysis-rcc-1/results/README.md

-Generate the results files in this folder, or copy and results files that are pre-generated.
-(See "Setup".)
+Generate the results files in this folder, and copy any pre-generated results files to this folder; see [Setup](../episodes/01-setup.md) for details.